• EnsignWashout@startrek.website

 I think more low tier output would be a disaster.

 Even pre AI I had to deal with a project where they shoved testing and compliance at juniors for a long time.
 What a fucking mess it was.
-I had to go through every commit mentioning Coverity because they had a junior fixing coverity flagged “issues”, after I had spend at least 2 days debugging a memory corruption crash caused by such “fix”.
+I had to go through every commit mentioning Coverity because they had a junior fixing coverity flagged “issues”.
+I spent at least 2 days debugging a memory corruption crash caused by such “fix”, and then I had to spend who knows how long reviewing every such “fix”.

 With AI all the numbers would be much larger - more commits “fixing coverity issues” (and worse yet fixing “issues” that LLM sees in code), more so called “tests” that don’t actually flag any real regressions, etc.